nabs1996/testrepo341/README.md

 The objective of this project is to develop a website similar to an Instagram platform.

 # Project
+This web application's main function allows users to post pictures and videos that they want to share with other people.
+This will allow them to get feedback in the form of comments and ratings.
+If they find other users and enjoy their posts, they will be able to subscribe to them in order to get notified when that user posts something new.

 # Team Members/github username
 - Farhan-Nabil Alamgir / nabilalamgir